 Our aim is to provide both children and parents with the digital tools tools and skills they need to become active learners, access online educational resources, employment, and stay in touch with family and events in their original home country.

 The families are from refugee communities in Auckland, Hamilton, Wellington, Palmerston North, Nelson, Dunedin and Invercargill.
 We are privileged to be working with a culturally diverse group of families.
-As new Kiwis they bring perspective and wisdom to each of their new communities.
+As new Kiwis they bring perspective and wisdom to their new communities.

 Under a Ministry of Education contract we provide refurbished computers and internet access to around 200 refugee families nationally per year.